BradoBrain/CatsBag/README.md

 AddItemView - view with text fields and pickers to set up item properties.

 UpdateItemView - view with text fields and pickers to change item properties.

+ViewModel folder:

+PersistenceController - controller to get access to CoreData container.

+ViewModel - class that contains all the methods to manage the views and data model.

 ## Stack